allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 }
 ```

-Notice that using a private API is a violation of the iOS Developer Program
+Note that using a private API is a violation of the iOS Developer Program
 Agreement.
 Any app found using a private API is rejected by Apple.
 Even if such
 app passes the Apple review, for example by hiding selectors with simple
 [ROT13](https://en.wikipedia.org/wiki/ROT13), the app can be unstable.